rctatman/Moon-NLP/README.md

 # TODOs

+Data cleaning
 - [x] Add names from Wikipedia
 - [x] Add farmer's almanac names
 - [x] Add English/UK names (some are anchored on solar events)
-- [] Finish filling out blanks in moon_synonyms for almanac names
+- [x] Finish filling out blanks in moon_synonyms for almanac names

+Design decisions
-- [] Figure out what to do about moon names that are tied to solar events & not Julian calander (e.g. first moon after Yule)
+- [ ] Figure out what to do about moon names that are tied to solar events & not Julian calander (e.g. first moon after Yule)
-- [] Detect duplicates
+- [ ] What to do about duplicates/ambiguous names (e.g. more than one moon can be the strawberry moon)
+- [ ] What to do if mulitple moon names are provided?
+Return multipule dates?
+- [ ] Is natural langauge the right interface for this?
+Should we do something different, like just a flat HTML table?

+NER
+- [ ] Decdie: rule based or fuzzy?
-- [] Pick programming langauge (R + Shiny?
+- [ ] Pick programming langauge (R + Shiny?
 Python + Flask?
 Look at what other libraries are using.)
-- [] Create text input interface
-- [] Find library for getting full moon dates
+- [ ] Extract moon names using NER (maybe)
-- [] (Fuzzy?
+- [ ] (Fuzzy?
 Exact?) match iput text to specific moon name

+Moon name to date
+- [ ] Find library for getting full moon dates
-- [] Moon name to date (next full one)
+- [ ] Moon name to date (next full one)
-- [] Return date & source
+- [ ] Return date & source

+UI
+- [ ] Create text input interface
+- [ ] Convert date to output format

 # Notes on sources in moon_synoyms.tsv